Smart Glasses: Why are Machines Becoming Glasses?

 2. Why Tech Companies Are Turning Toward Eyewear Brands

-Recently, in the smart glasses market, technology companies have begun partnering with eyewear brands.
+In the smart glasses market, technology companies have begun partnering with eyewear brands.

 Companies are beginning to care more about eyewear design, comfort, and how natural the device looks on a person’s face than about camera resolution or hardware performance.